 Denials are clues that can reveal issues with your workflow.
-Determine how you can improve your clean claims rate, and you’ll figure out how to improve your A/R.
+Determine how you can improve your clean claims and denial rates, and you’ll figure out how to better your A/R management.

 Whose workflow is it anyway?
 The front office

-The front office has a lot of potential to impact the clean claims and denials rates and, therefore, the A/R.
+The front office has a lot of potential to impact the clean claims and denial rates and, therefore, the A/R.

 Whether you’re a billing company or a practice that manages billing in-house, you’ll need the partnership of the front office staff to reduce denials.